-It was not until Peter proclaimed the Good News of salvation in the preaching of the Gospel that any in the crowd came to faith.
+It was not until Peter proclaimed the Good News of salvation in the preaching of the Word, in the preaching of Law and Gospel that any in the crowd came to faith.
 And we read later, on that day, 3000 came to faith and were baptized after hearing Peter preach about Jesus' death and resurrection.

 Preaching about the crucified and risen Christ and administering and receiving the Sacraments is life-changing.